YottaDB/YDBDoc/MessageRecovery/errors.rst

 Images Warning: YottaDB could not allocate xxxx KiB of reserve memory for handling and reporting out-of-memory conditions.
 Examine the subsequent messages for more information on why the memory reserve allocation failed.

-Action: If $gtm_memory_reserve is too high, specify a lower value and retry.
+Action: If $ydb_memory_reserve is too high, specify a lower value and retry.
 If the value is reasonable, determine what else is preventing the allocation (process or system limits or usage by other system components).
 Note that YottaDB uses this reserve only when a process runs out of memory so it mostly requires address space and almost never requires actual memory.

 -------------------